achichen/coffee-script-and-live-script/scope/README.md

 CoffeeScript solves this problem by **strickly forbidding you from declaring variables**, enforcing **lexical scope**.
 You never write `var x` yourself.
 Variable is automatically declared when the 1st time you use it.
 Any later use of it refers to the one already declared in scopes.

-It is less confusing if Example 1 is rewritten to Example 3 using coffee.

 ### Example 3
+It is less confusing if Example 1 is rewritten using coffee.

 ```coffeescript
 x = 1                                   # global x